Massive gauge boson pair production at the LHC: a next-to-leading order story: Calculational details

 The leading order (LO) hadronic cross section is defined as \beq \sigma_\text{LO}= \int \dd x_1\dd x_2[\bar{q}_\text{LO}(x_1, \mu_F)q^{\prime}_\text{LO}(x_2, \mu_F)\hsigma^{\bar{q}q^{\prime}\to VV^{\prime}}_\text{LO}+(1\leftrightarrow 2)], \eeq where $q$ and $\bar{q}$ are the parton distribution functions (PDF) of the first and second generation quarks in the proton at the momentum fraction $x$ and factorization scale $\mu_F$, and $\hsigma^{\bar{q}q^{\prime}\to VV^{\prime}}$ the LO partonic cross section.
 The photon-photon and gluon-gluon contributions read \beq \sigma^{\gamma\gamma}_\text{LO} &=& \int \dd x_1\dd x_2[\gamma_\text{LO}(x_1, \mu_F)\gamma_\text{LO}(x_2, \mu_F) \hsigma_\text{LO}^{\gamma\gamma\to VV^{\prime}}],\crn \sigma^{gg} &=& \int \dd x_1\dd x_2[g(x_1, \mu_F)g(x_2, \mu_F)\hsigma^{gg\to VV^{\prime}}]\, , \eeq and are understood as corrections over the LO hadronic cross section of \eq{xsection_LO}.

 In the following, we sketch the main points of our NLO calculation.
-We will define various subcorrections at NLO, namely the QCD virtual, gluon-quark radiated and gluon-quark induced corrections for the QCD case and the EW virtual, photon-quark radiated and photon-quark induced corrections for the EW case.
-These subcorrections are ultraviolet (UV) and infrared (IR) finite, but are dependent on the regularization scheme.
-The final results, {\it i.e.} the sum of those subcorrections, are of course regularization-scheme independent.
+We will define various sub-corrections at NLO, namely the QCD virtual, gluon-quark radiated and gluon-quark induced corrections for the QCD case and the EW virtual, photon-quark radiated and photon-quark induced corrections for the EW case.
+These sub-corrections are ultraviolet (UV) and infrared (IR) finite, but are dependent on the regularization scheme.
+The final results, {\it i.e.} the sum of those sub-corrections, are of course regularization-scheme independent.
 The separation will help to better understand the QCD and EW corrections.